rolfbecker/EE_2.03_Phy2_SS2022_Exam_Group_XX/Task01/README.md

-# Task 01: Solar Dish with Stirling Engine
+# Task 02: U-Value of a Tiny House

-Use the [Jupyter Notebook in this folder](Task01_Solar_Dish.ipynb) to solve the exercises.
+Use the [Jupyter Notebook in this folder](Task02_U-Value_V03.ipynb) to solve the exercises.